wh-alice/mig_visualstudio/vs/ide/how-to--split-a-class-into-partial-classes--class-designer-.md

 ---
-title: "How to: Split a Class into Partial Classes (Class Designer) | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Split a Class into Partial Classes (Class Designer)" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"